 3.4.
 Overwriting existing files

-• Overwrite the existing file with the new file.
+• To overwrite the existing file with the new file, type yes.

-• Preserve the existing file and cancel the newly generated file.
+• To preserve the existing file and cancel the newly generated file, type no.

 4. Options